Neighbourhood Planning

 A Strategic Environmental Assessment (SEA) Screening Opinion Report for the draft Cosby Neighbourhood Plan determined that it is unlikely to have significant environmental effects and that an environmental assessment of the Plan is therefore not required.
 The determination and accompanying full screening report can be downloaded below.

-Fosse Villages Neighbourhood Plan
+Fosse Villages Neighbourhood Area

-The Fosse Villages Neighbourhood Plan was made on 17 June 2021.
-Following Elmesthorpe Parish Council's decision to formally withdraw from the original Fosse Villages Neighbourhood Plan, the remaining ten Parishes have been designated as a new Neighbourhood Area in January 2016.
-This new Neighbourhood Area comprises the Parishes of: Aston Flamville, Croft, Huncote, Leicester Forest West, Potters Marston, Sapcote, Sharnford, Stoney Stanton, Thurlaston and Wigston Parva.
+Following Elmesthorpe Parish Council's decision to formally withdraw from the original Fosse Villages Neighbourhood Plan, the remaining ten Parishes were designated as a new Neighbourhood Area in January 2016.
+The Neighbourhood Area comprises the Parishes of: Aston Flamville, Croft, Huncote, Leicester Forest West, Potters Marston, Sapcote, Sharnford, Stoney Stanton, Thurlaston and Wigston Parva.

-Sapcote Parish Council, as a qualifying body on behalf of the ten parishes known as the Fosse Villages, submitted the "Fosse Villages Neighbourhood Plan" to Blaby District Council for Examination in accordance with the neighbourhood planning regulations.
-Following an independent examination, the Fosse Villages Neighbourhood Plan and the Examiner's Report was presented to Council on 20 February 2020.
-Council accepted all of the Examiner's suggested modifications and for the Plan to proceed to referendum.
+Following an independent examination, the Fosse Villages Neighbourhood Plan 2021 and the Examiner's Report were presented to Blaby District Council on 20 February 2020.
+Blaby District Council accepted all of the Examiner's suggested modifications and for the Plan to proceed to referendum.
 The Regulation 18 Decision Statement can be viewed below.

-A referendum on the Fosse Villages Neighbourhood Plan was held on 6 May 2021 - the Referendum was delayed due to the Coronavirus pandemic.
-Following a positive referendum result, Blaby District Council is publishing its decision to 'make' the Fosse Villages Neighbourhood Plan part of Blaby District's Development Plan.
-The decision statement is available to view below.
+A referendum on the Fosse Villages Neighbourhood Plan was held on 6 May 2021 after a delay due to the Coronavirus pandemic.
+Following a positive referendum result, Blaby District Council decided to 'make' the Fosse Villages Neighbourhood Plan part of Blaby District's Development Plan.
+The Fosse Villages Neighbourhood Plan (2021) was made on 17 June 2021.
+The Regulation 19 Decision Statement is available to view below.

 Elmesthorpe Neighbourhood Area